 The ACF will undertake a 9 month research period with the aim of developing pilot data to support an external PhD fellowship application e.g. to NIHR, MRC or Wellcome Trust.
-The research project will align with current areas of expertise in Sheffield; preclinical to clinical research in neurodegenerative disorders, epilepsy, Multiple sclerosis).
+The research project will align with preclinical to clinical research in Alzheimer's Dementia or other neurodegenerative disorders complicated by cognitive impairment and dementia such as Parkinson's disease (PD) and motor neuron disease (MND).
 This can include both preclinical (ie model systems of sporadic AD, drug screens, identification of therapeutic targets) or clinical (i.e. imaging, fluid based biomarkers, non-invasive measures such as automated assessment of language, EEG and sensors to measure gait during cognitive tasks) research.